Dhanraj200547/Dhanraj200547/README.md

 #  About Me:
+A Final Year - Malla Reddy Engineering College Student - Specializing in CSE-AIML.
-I'm currently working on Large Language Models.<br>I'm currently learning new technologies for the implementation of LLMs, including advanced prompt engineering, specific LLM frameworks <br>like LangChain/LlamaIndex, model quantization, distributed training.<br> I'm open to collaboration on interesting LLM projects, new opportunities in AI/ML, mentorship, discussions on cutting-edge research<br>
+<br>I'm currently learning new technologies for the implementation of LLMs, including advanced prompt engineering, specific LLM frameworks <br>like LangChain/LlamaIndex, model quantization, distributed training.<br> I'm open to collaboration on interesting LLM projects, new opportunities in AI/ML, mentorship, discussions on cutting-edge research<br>

 ##  Socials: